 High school is the gateway to the future, and we’re here to help guide our students to the best choice for them.

 Touro’s Lander College for Men Annual Beis Din competition is a unique opportunity for high school boys to develop their analytical skills and learn how to use and apply Torah sources in decision-making.
 Competing against close to 80 participants, the 2017, 2018, 2019, and 2020 YOY teams took home the second place award.

-In June 2019, Yoseph Feld was presented with the Rose Ruderman Scholars Award for bringing the Yachad club to YOY.
-Each year, the foundation recognizes students across Boston who embody the traits of kindness and compassion, and who work to improve the lives of others.
+In June 2021, Sam Stolerov was presented with the Rose Ruderman Scholars Award.
+Each year, the foundation recognizes students across New England who embody the traits of kindness and compassion, and who work to improve the lives of others.